jgj3/ECE445labnotebook/README.md

 3. new ppg board delievered and sodering complete conducting testing over the weekend
 4. PPG does not work lights from PDR not showing up out of ideas
 5. ECG sensor working perfectly trying to encapsulate it
+6. ! [waveform.png] (the complete working ecg pcb showing on the website we designed to calculate the PTT)
 ## WEEK 12 4/27
 1. had final demo hopefully went well
 2. preparing a second mock presentation to show our TA on thursday